 - Do you have two working and charged fire extinguishers on the combine, tractor or grain hauling equipment?
 Do you have one in the cab and one to access from the ground?

-- Are you carrying a cell phone or an alternative to communication with others in case of an emergency?
+- Are you carrying a cell phone or an alternative to communicate with others in case of an emergency?

 - Have you checked the weather one to two weeks in advance or daily to note any forecasted extreme weather events?

 You and/or your employee(s) can use this form to complete safety checks on your farm.
 Use the form below to list additional safety checks you think are important when inspecting your farm.
 Keep the completed forms for follow-up, future reference and inspections.
 Additional copies of this form can be downloaded at: http://umash.umn.edu/umash-farm-safety-check/DOWNLOAD PDF CHECKLIST